sensei-hacker/inavwiki/Navigation-modes.md

 With default settings RTH will land immediately if you are closer than 5 meters from launch position.
 If further away it will make sure to have at least 10 meters of altitude, then start going home at 3m/s, and land.
 It will disarm itself if so configured, otherwise you will have to manually disarm once on the ground.

-There are many different modes for Altitude, see [further down on this page](https://github.com/iNavFlight/inav/wiki/Navigation-modes#rth-altitude-control-modes)
+There are many different modes for Altitude, see the [RTH mode page](https://github.com/iNavFlight/inav/wiki/Navigation-Mode:-Return-to-Home#rth-altitude-control-modes) for details.

 Activated by **RTH** flight mode.